 For some Protestants, the answer has been confessionalism, essentially creating a new church with a new tradition and imbuing the founding documents of that new tradition with an air of infallibility because they are just saying what Scripture says, man.
 But in a world of competing confessions, each claiming to be nothing more than the pure Word of God explicated, how can we know which voice rings true?
 The confessionalist can and often does try to make use of tradition to bolster his claim, but he undercuts himself by saying at the start that tradition is subordinate to the words on the page.
 Only Scripture is trustworthy, and only in a vacuum where the Church cannot defile the Scriptures with her dirty hands.
 The Bible is a perfect book, so long as nobody ever reads it.

 Nonetheless, the Church’s interpretation of the Scripture is part of the divine revelation in the same way that the mouth and the voice are a part of speaking lines in a play.
 The actors must read the words as printed, without ad libbing new material, but the way a word is said, the inflection used and the tone struck, can create great variety in what is communicated to the audience.
-In the historical, catholic, and conciliar view, the Holy Spirit is not merely the writer of the play but also the director, making sure that the words He entrusted to the page are faithfully rendered in their performance.
+In the historical, Catholic, and conciliar view, the Holy Spirit is not merely the writer of the play but also the director, making sure that the words He entrusted to the page are faithfully rendered in their performance.
 In the Protestant view, the Holy Spirit remains the writer, but the director could really be anyone.
 In both views, there is a clear desire to get the words right, but in the latter, getting the words right is all that matters.

 To be sure, Anglicanism is not immune from this problem, on either end.
-There have been moments when we have drifted towards the heresy of Rome in making too much of the Church and moments when we have drifted towards the heresy of Protestantism in making too little of her.
+There have been moments when we have drifted towards making too much of the Church and moments when we have drifted towards the heresy of Protestantism in making too little of her.
 At our best, though, we have accepted our inheritance of what another blogger recently called prima Scriptura, a doctrine of revelation that acknowledges both the impotence of the Church without the Scripture and the incomprehensibility of the Scripture without the Church.
 It is in this respect, and perhaps only in this respect, that we can lay claim to Archbishop Fisher’s famous quote, “The Anglican Communion has no peculiar thought, practice, creed or confession of its own.
 It has only the Catholic Faith of the ancient Catholic Church, as preserved in the Catholic Creeds and maintained in the Catholic and Apostolic constitution of Christ’s Church from the beginning.”
 Ours is not to invent but to faithfully pass on and apply the Word of God, a Word that exists not only in the theoretical realm but in the actual, concrete, lived reality of the Church’s teaching and life.